IP Intellectual Property

 Search for the applied patents granted patents, and patent applications.
 Patent Office Puts Applications Online published patent applications under the American Inventors Protection Act.
 New applications will be published every Thursday.

-Patent and Trademark Depository Library
+Trademark Depository Library

 OK - if you can't patent it then g'head copyright it instead.